mentalsmash/uno/README.md

 the [frrouting](https://frrouting.org/) suite is used to implement BGP routing.

 The agents use [RTI Connext DDS](https://www.rti.com) to communicate between them, and to exchange configuration updates with the registry.
+A license file is required to use these features, and [it can be requrested for free from RTI](https://www.rti.com/free-trial).

 The following diagram shows an example of a **UVN** interconnecting four LANs with a **cell** in each LAN, and several **particles** connecting to them.
 All **cells**